 The boiler is fitted with automatic ignition and will start when the gas cock is open, mains is connected to the boiler and the controls calling for heat.
 NOTE: because of a built in delay, cycles by the Control Thermostat do not fire the boiler for 31⁄2 minutes, however cycles by the System Controls are not delayed.
-Use the System Isolating switch or a System Thermostat to avoid the delays during commisioning.

 It is strongly suggested that the following stages of commissioning are followed, and not an immediate connection of all services.
-This procedure prevents substantial amounts of air being dispersed through the system as small bubbles.